 What if your technology could approve and fund reasonably sized commercial loans to credit-worthy customers without your assistance?
 What if it could do so from a mobile application, so the customer had access to the proceeds when they need it?
 Your existing technology can likely support automated approvals within your specified parameters, borrower portals on mobile devices, and integrations with other systems to ensure the loan moves seamlessly toward servicing.
 Would you be willing to configure your tools to do more and therefore provide employees with more time to focus on bigger deals?

-As we head into 2020, visualize how you can provide a best-in-class process, with a focus on superior customer service.
+Now is the perfect time to visualize how you can provide a best-in-class process, with a focus on superior customer service.
 Review your current technology providers and ask yourself if you have the solutions and tools to make your digital transformation happen.
 Then examine if your institution is ready to make meaningful change to allow technology to improve processes for borrowers and lenders.
 With both the technology and an open-minded approach, you’ll make quick strides.
-And if you don’t yet have e-signature and single sign-on, consider those great places to start on the road towards digital transformation.
+And if you don’t yet have single sign-on and e-signature, consider those great places to start on the road towards digital transformation.

 Ron Meyer is a Senior Business Advisor with Linedata.
 Experienced as both a bank executive and advisor focused on technology solutions, Ron has the insight needed to help financial institutions manage risk, increase efficiency and grow while maintaining high compliance and security standards.
 Contact Ron at firstname.lastname@example.org to learn how Linedata's commercial lending and equipment financing solutions are moving clients towards the digitalization their lenders desire.